antoniguedes/antoniguedes/README.md

 💼 **Current Role:**
-I work as a Data Analyst & BI Specialist within the Insurance & Banking Industry, helping companies unlock the power of their data.
+I worked as a Data Analyst & BI Specialist within the Insurance & Banking Industry, but also in Business Intelligence for Construction & Real Estate helping companies unlock the power of their data.

 🔍 **Skills & Technologies:**
 - SQL (MySQL, T-SQL for SAP)